mlrun/mlrun/docs/runtimes/using-functions.md

 - Use the {py:meth}`~mlrun.runtimes.BaseRuntime.save` function method to save a function object in the MLRun database.
 - Use the {py:meth}`~mlrun.runtimes.BaseRuntime.export` method to save a YAML function-configuration to your preferred local or remote location.
-- Use the {py:meth}`~mlrun.runtimes.BaseRuntime.run` to execute a task.
+- Use the {py:meth}`~mlrun.runtimes.BaseRuntime.run` method to execute a task.
-- Use the {py:meth}`~mlrun.runtimes.BaseRuntime.as_step` to convert a function to a Kubeflow pipeline step.
+- Use the {py:meth}`~mlrun.runtimes.BaseRuntime.as_step` method to convert a function to a Kubeflow pipeline step.
-- Use `.deploy()` to build/deploy the function.
+- Use the `.deploy()` method to build/deploy the function.
 (Deploy for batch functions builds the image and adds the required packages.
 For online/real-time runtimes like `nuclio` and `serving` it also deploys it as an online service.)

 Functions are stored in the project and are versioned so you can always view previous code and go back to previous functions if needed.